7 Powerful Herbs To Dissolve Uric Acid Naturally

 4. Devil’s Claw

 Devil’s Claw is a natural remedy used for treating a number of common arthritis symptoms, including gout.
 It contains substances which have the ability to reduce the uric acid levels in the blood.
+Some people take the herb to reduce the pain from osteoarthritis.4

 5. Fresh Lemon Juice

 Lemon is loaded with vitamin C, which has connective tissue strengthening properties.
 This helps in minimizing the joint damage caused by the sharp uric acid crystals.
-Also, the citric acid found in lemons has the ability to dissolve uric acid crystals which leads to reduced serum uric acid levels.
+Also, the citric acid found in lemons has the ability to dissolve uric acid crystals which leads to reduced serum uric acid levels.5

 6. Olive Oil